martingerdin/trauma-severity-model-sid/study-plan.md

+---
-**Development and validation of a local trauma severity score for adult trauma patients in urban India**
+title: Development and validation of a local trauma severity score for adult trauma patients in urban India
+---

 **Background**